alanionita/100-days-of-code/r1-log.md

 Project #5 - Word-And-Character Count.
 Went back to revise, organize and clean up code.
 Biggest difference was adding in regex to the .split method to handle line breaks and spaces.
 App is 100% good to go.

 ### R1D11
-Project #5 - Word-And-Character Count.
+Project #6 - Word-And-Character Count.
 Went back to add ARIA markup for screen readers.
 Learned a decent amount about aria-live but couldn't get the screen reader to quite read out the full text the way I wanted.
 Will in the AM.

+### R1D12
+Project #6 - Refactored JS project from R1D11 to feature accesibility and ARIA markup attributes.
+Screen reader is now having an easier time reading the content displayed on the screen for impaired users.

+### R1D13
+Today spent some time getting familiar with Promises and Fetch API - will be implementing in tomorrows project.

+### R1D14
+Project #7 - Finished building random quote generator that utilizes Ron Swanson Quotes API.
+The app is full functional but code is not DRY.
+Will optimize code in the morning during review session.